9 Ways To Use Baking Soda For Cleaning

 While Vanguard may not utilize baking soda for our cleaning practices, we are committed to sourcing safe and sustainable cleaning products that provide a comprehensive clean without losing any of the bonuses.
 Arrow County Supplies, our supplier, offers a sustainable ‘Greenleaf’ range that includes an array of environmentally friendly and reduced-impact products.
 Vanguard aims to use products from this selection wherever possible, but in some cases, we may use industrial-strength alternatives if the situation demands it.

 The safety of our staff and clients is of critical importance.
 As such, we are dedicated to conducting a safe and efficient clean on every occasion, and have a full list of all hazardous substances found here, which are COSHH-compliant with all relevant safety data sheets and risk assessments completed.
-In addition, our cleaning team are trained with procedures accredited by the British Institute of Cleaning Science (BICSc), giving them the skills and knowledge to clean your premises with the greatest attention to detail.
+In addition, our cleaning team are trained with procedures endorsed by the British Institute of Cleaning Science (BICSc), giving them the skills and knowledge to clean your premises with the greatest attention to detail.

 To learn more information, and receive a quick, no obligation quote, reach out to Vanguard today.